tomlankhorst/control/README.md

 Based on trapezoidal (Tustin) discretizations of the standard (serial) PID controller.

-PI, PD and PID are Biquads and thus inherit functionality like `.poles()`.
+PI, PD and PID are use Biquads and expose functionality like `.poles()`.

 Biquad Digital Filters
 -----